KWSC Standard Operating Procedures

-The roles and responsibilities of the Principal, Chief Instructors and qualified Instructors of all disciplines are set out in the RYA Guidance Notes for Training Centres in the UK and are not repeated here.
+The roles and responsibilities of the Principal, Chief Instructors and qualified Instructors of all disciplines are set out in the RYA page "Key Roles at Training Centres" and are not repeated here.
 Any additional responsibilities to these roles are set out in these procedures.

 The club is a members' club run by the KWSC Committee on which the Principal sits as a committee member.
 Management and organisation of all training is delegated to the Principal who reports to the KWSC Committee.

 Others with whom the training team may liaise or be involved include the bosun(s) and Assistant Instructors (Windsurfing and Dinghy).

 Although KWSC is a volunteer led club any persons involved in training or coaching delivery, including visiting Coaches or Instructors, will be regarded as staff in the context of these procedures.

 Visiting Instructors or Coaches MUST be authorised in advanced by the Principal.